lorenzofox3/bar-chart/readme.md

 ## examples

-There are a bunch of examples provided in the repository so you can see how easy it is to customize you bar chart
+There are a bunch of examples provided in the repository, so you can see how easy it is to customize you bar chart

 ### Simple example